 FEC Cites Committee for Failure to File 12-Day Pre-Primary Financial Report

-WASHINGTON -- The Federal Election Commission (FEC) cited one campaign committee today for failing to file the 12-Day Pre-Primary Election Report required by the Federal Election Campaign Act of 1971, as revised (the Act), for Georgia’s primary election being held on July 20, 2010.
+WASHINGTON - The Federal Election Commission cited a campaign committee today for failing to file the 12-Day Pre-Primary Report required by the Federal Election Campaign Act of 1971, as amended (the Act), for West Virginia’s Primary Election that is being held on May 10, 2016.

-As of July 16, 2010, the required disclosure reports had not been received from:
+As of May 5, 2016, the required disclosure report had not been received from:

-The report was due on July 8, 2010, and should have included financial activity for the period April 1, 2010, through June 30, 2010.
-If sent by certified or registered mail, the report should have been postmarked by July 5, 2010.
+The pre-primary report was due on April 28, 2016, and should have included financial activity for the period April 1, 2016, through April 20, 2016.
+If sent by certified or registered mail, the report should have been postmarked by April 25, 2016.

-Some individuals and their committees have no obligation to file reports under federal campaign finance law, even though their names may appear on the ballot.
+Some individuals and their committees have no obligation to file reports under federal campaign finance law, even though their names may appear on state ballots.
 If an individual raises or spends $5,000 or less, he or she is not considered a "candidate" subject to reporting under the Act.

-The FEC notified committees involved in the Georgia primary elections of their potential filing requirements on June 14, 2010.
-Those committees that did not file on the due date were sent notification on July 9, 2010 that their reports had not been received and that their names would be published if they did not respond within four business days.
+The Commission notified committees involved in West Virginia’s Primary Election of their potential filing requirements on April 4, 2016.
+Those committees that did not file by the due date were sent notification on April 29, 2016 that their reports had not been received and that their names would be published if they did not respond within four business days.

 Further Commission action against non-filers and late filers is decided on a case-by-case basis.
 Federal law gives the FEC broad authority to initiate enforcement actions, and the FEC has implemented an Administrative Fine program with provisions for assessing monetary penalties.